laf0rge/onomondo-ipa/README.md

 ### Commandline options

-There are a numer of commandline options supported.
+There are a number of commandline options supported.
 The most relevant options are:

 * `-r`: Specifies the PCSC reader number.
 * `-f`: Specifies the path to an initial eIM configuration file